garret1317/aegisub-scripts/README.md

 Not that it really matters, you'll be retiming it anyway.

+## Song timer

+makes song timing into a rhythm game so you can vibe while you time

+bind to e.g. space

+0. tap to initialise (`READY`)
+1. tap to set start (`START`)
+1. tap to set end (`END`) + move to next line (`READY`)
+1. go to 1.

+apparently that's what some vhs era groups did for their entire dialogue timing

+probably won't work too well for that, but for songs (where they're reasonably on-beat) it's pretty good (for a rough pass), especially if you know the song well.

+won't be faster, but will be much more enjoyable

+doesn't have depctrl - needs to be fast

 ## K-Timing -> Alpha Timing

 Makes doing alpha timing significantly easier by getting rid of the part where you do alpha timing.